adamkong1995/mircofrontend-sso/README.md

 Users still expect **one login experience**.

 This repo demonstrates how to achieve that using **redirect-based SSO**, rather than fragile same-domain or shared-cookie assumptions.

 ---

+## Constraints

+This demo intentionally assumes:

+- Applications are deployed independently
+- Applications live on different origins
+- No shared cookies or runtime are available
+- Some apps may be legacy or framework-limited

+These constraints drive the architecture choices shown here.

+---